-Chickens have a specialised system for getting oxygen into their body and removing carbon dioxide.
-They use an efficient combination of two methods to obtain oxygen, allowing them to indulge in highly energetic activities such as flying and running.
+You may be thinking, “what do you mean, how do they breathe?”
+Because surely, chickens breathe like any other animal?
+Well, it’s actually very different.
+The truth is that chickens have a specialised system for getting oxygen into their body and removing carbon dioxide.
+They use an efficient combination of two methods to obtain oxygen, allowing them to indulge in highly energetic activities such as flying and running all day long.

 As you might expect, air enters through the nostrils, and passes through the pharynx and trachea.
 Chickens have long necks because they need to preen those hard to reach feathers, therefore they have a longer trachea to allow a relatively large amount of air to enter in one breath.
 The typical breathing rate for a hen is